tcgoetz/GarminDB/README.md

 * Retain downloaded JSON and FIT files so that the DB can be regenerated without connecting to or redownloading data from Garmin Connect.
 * Export activities as TCX files.

-Once you have your data in the DB, I recommend using a supplied Jupyter notebooks, third party Jupyter notebooks, and/or SQLite browser like [SQLite Studio](http://sqlitestudio.pl) or [DB Browser for SQLite](https://sqlitebrowser.org/) for browsing and working with the data.
+Once you have your data in the DB, I recommend using a supplied Jupyter notebooks, third party Jupyter notebooks, and/or SQLite browser like [SQLite Studio](http://sqlitestudio.pl), [HeidiSQL](https://www.heidisql.com/), or [DB Browser for SQLite](https://sqlitebrowser.org/) for browsing and working with the data.
 The scripts create some default [views](http://www.tutorialspoint.com/sqlite/sqlite_views.htm) in the DBs that make browsing the data easier.

 # Using It

 ## Releases

 GarminDb releases are hosted on [PyPI](https://pypi.org/project/garmindb/).
 GarminDb requires [Python](https://www.python.org/) 3.x.
 With Python installed, install the latest release with [pip](https://pypi.org/project/pip/) by running `pip install garmindb` in a terminal.
-* Copy `GarminConnectConfig.json.example` to `~/.GarminDb/GarminConnectConfig.json`, edit it, and add your Garmin Connect username and password and adjust the start dates to match the dats of your data in Garmin Connect.
+* Copy [`GarminConnectConfig.json.example`](https://github.com/tcgoetz/GarminDB/raw/master/garmindb/GarminConnectConfig.json.example) to `~/.GarminDb/GarminConnectConfig.json`, edit it, and add your Garmin Connect username and password and adjust the start dates to match the dates of your data in Garmin Connect.
 * Starting out: download all of your data and create your db by running `garmindb_cli.py --all --download --import --analyze` in a terminal.
 * Incrementally update your db by downloading the latest data and importing it by running `garmindb_cli.py --all --download --import --analyze --latest` in a terminal.
 * Ocassionally run `garmindb_cli.py --backup` to backup your DB files.